paulodowd/EMATM0054_22-23/Labsheets/Core/L1_ExercisesOnly.md

 <hr>
 <br><br><br><br>

-## Exercise 2: Upload an Example
+## Exercise 2: Upload an Example (10 minutes)

-1. What is meant by `non-volatile` storage?
+1. Research, what is meant by `non-volatile` storage?
 What is `volatile` storage or memory?

 2. Review the <a href="https://www.arduino.cc/reference/en/">Arduino Reference</a>, investigating any functions that might seem useful.
 It is probably a good idea to bookmark this page in your web-browser.

 3. Upload the Blink example sketch to the 3Pi+:
   - tell the IDE which type of microcontroller you wish to upload code to.
 To do this, select:
     - `Tools --> Board --> Arduino Leonardo`.
+  - Plug your 3Pi+ to the computer with an appropriate USB cable.
   - tell the IDE which serial port the arduino is connected to.
 Select:
     - `Tools --> Port --> COM X (Arduino Leonardo)`
     - The correct port may be given different names on PC, Mac and Linux.
-  - Plug your 3Pi+ to the computer with an appropriate USB cable.
   - Press the `upload` button on the Arduino IDE.
-  - **Help**: If you have significant issues, read through Labsheet 0: Troubleshooting.
+  - **Help**: If you have significant issues, read through <a href="https://colab.research.google.com/github/paulodowd/EMATM0054_22-23/blob/main/Labsheets/Core/L0_Troubleshooting.ipynb">FAQ / Troubleshooting</a>.
 You can also contact a member of the teaching staff.

 4. Modify the example code to blink the LED at 5hz.

 <hr>
 <br><br><br><br>

-## Exercise 3: Using Variables
+## Exercise 3: Using Variables (10 minutes)

 1. Add code to the main loop of the Blink example which stops the LED from flashing after 10 flashes.
     - **Help:** you will need to use an `if()` conditional statement (selection) to check the status of a variable you create to count up to 10.
 You can think of this as a way to branch your code (go one direction or another).
 As a template, you might want to structure your code like: